Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions

 The PDF of the time derivative of the end-to-end distance (Fig.~\ref{lengths}, right) is nearly symmetric about zero, reflecting the strongly oscillatory behaviour of chain lengths.
 Thus, highly stretched states are not produced by monotonic extension, but by repeated stretching and relaxation events along polymer trajectories.
-By comparing the magnitude of polymer length change to that of material deformation (Fig.~\ref{stretchchar}, left), we confirm that polymers mostly stretch like material-line elements.
+By comparing the magnitude of the polymer length change with that of the corresponding material deformation (Fig.~\ref{stretchchar}, left), we confirm that polymers predominantly stretch like material-line elements.
 Denoting this ratio by \(R\), the value \(R=1\) represents exact agreement between the actual polymer length change and the material-deformation estimate.
 The histogram bin containing \(R=1\), centred at \(R=1.074\), contains \(91.85\%\) of the total probability, whereas only \(8.15\%\) is distributed over the remaining large-\(R\) tail.
 Over the complete histogram range,

 Material-line-like stretching is therefore overwhelmingly the predominant behaviour.
 Finite deviations nevertheless occur because of elasticity and excluded-volume forces and have measurable probability.
 These deviations quantify the part of the nonlinear polymer dynamics that cannot be reduced to material-line stretching by the carrier flow.